TanStack/table/docs/guide/00-introduction.md

 title: Introduction
 ---

-React Table is a **Headless UI** library for building powerful tables & datagrids for TS/JS, React, Vue, Solid.
+TanStack Table is a **Headless UI** library for building powerful tables & datagrids for TS/JS, React, Vue, Solid.

 ## What is "headless" UI?